FAUSheppy/atlantis-event-dispatcher/README.md

 	  --signal-cli-bin SIGNAL_CLI_BIN
 	                        Path to signal-cli binary if no in $PATH (default: None)

+`SIGNAL_CLI_BIN` can also be set as an environment variable, which will overwrite any command line option.

 # HTTP Request
 The HTTP request must be a *POST*-request, with *Content-Type: application/json* and a json-field containing the key *"message"* with the value being the message you want to send.